TosbackCgusBridge-Bot/CGUs-versions/Adweek/Privacy Policy.md

 *   in Follow

-Reddit Hits the Road Traversing the country to save the open Internet Chanel-ing Brad Pitt Star featured in ridiculous new Chanel No. 5 spot Brands New Role Advertisers need to be supporting players, not stars, argues exec
+Reddit Hits the Road Adweek reports from a cross-country trip to save the open Internet Chanel-ing Brad Pitt Star featured in ridiculous new Chanel No. 5 spot Brands' New Role Advertisers need to be supporting players, not stars, argues exec

 *   The Press
 *   Television